digi-ron/AU-Falcon-SPUD-Project/Body/DoorLockActuators/DoorLockActuators.md

     > photo of the striker bolt locations. note that they are prone to rounding out as they are especially exposed to the elements

 1. remove the lock actuator from the door.
 If replacing the actuator, perform the reverse of all listed steps to this point with the new actuator
-    > NOTE: while removing, disengage the cable running from the actuator to the inside door handle by rotating the steel cylinder end on the actuator.
+    > while removing, disengage the cable running from the actuator to the inside door handle by rotating the steel cylinder end on the actuator.
 This is easiest done with the actuator almost out of the door
+    {: .block-note}

     ![Door Lock Actuator Cable Removed](./actuator-cable-removal.jpg)